Ani2598/Data-Analysis-Dashboard_PowerBI-Tool/README.md

 - Standardize performance metrics to percentages for uniform comparison.
 - Visualization:

-- Use bar charts to represent average scores across grades and subjects.
+- Use Stacked Column and Line charts to represent average and Standard Deviation percentage scores across grades and subjects.
-- Plot standard deviations to analyze variability within subjects.
 - Include slicers for school type (CPS/STM) and attempts for easy filtering.
+- Include Drill Through for schools to see performance each school wise.
 - Dashboard Development:

 - Create summary KPIs for total students, school types, and attempts.